Wilmer Eye Institute, Maryland

 Esen Karamursel Akpek, M.D.

-Doctor Akpek is an Associate Professor of Ophthalmology at the Wilmer Eye Institute, Johns Hopkins University School of Medicine.
+Esen Karamursel Akpek, MD, is a Professor of Ophthalmology at the Wilmer Eye Institute, Johns Hopkins University School of Medicine.
 She has been on the faculty of the Wilmer Eye Institute since 1999.
-Doctor Akpek is world renowned for her expertise in the surgical treatment of corneal diseases.
+Dr. Akpek is world renowned for her expertise in the surgical treatment of corneal diseases.
 She performs full thickness and partial thickness donor corneal transplantation as well as artificial corneal transplantation.
-Doctor Akpek also specializes in difficult and challenging cataract surgeries and complicated cases of anterior segment reconstruction procedures.
+Dr. Akpek also specializes in difficult and challenging cataract surgeries and complicated cases of anterior segment reconstruction procedures.

 Michelle Hessen, O.D., FAAO

-Doctor Hessen received her Doctorate of Optometry degree from Nova Southeastern University in Florida.
+Dr. Hessen received her Doctorate of Optometry degree from Nova Southeastern University in Florida.
 She completed her optometry residency in ocular disease at the Baltimore VA Medical Center, which included training at the Ocular Surface Disease and Dry Eye Clinic at Johns Hopkins.
 Following her residency, she was employed at Ludwick Eye Center, where she performed general ophthalmic care and managed pre and post-operative cataract surgery patients.
-Doctor Hessen is currently on staff at the Wilmer Eye Institute and is a vital part of the Ocular Surface Disease and Dry Eye Clinic.
-She completed the BostonSight™ PROSE Clinical Fellowship in 2011.

 "My heart swelled at my grandson's first baseball game.
 I could actually see him and the rest of the field!
 I am forever grateful for this precious gift."